rohanathan/CloudsOfGlasgow/README.md

-This a repo that contains the sourcecode of my website named cloudsofglasgow.uk.in \n Languages and framework used are:
+This a repo that contains the source code of my website named cloudsofglasgow.uk.in

-HTML
-CSS
-JavaScript
-jQuery
+The languages and framework used are:
+1.HTML
+2.CSS
+3.JavaScript
+4.jQuery
-Python and Django Framework
+5.Python and Django Framework